ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: ProtoInfoMax

 \paragraph{Keyword-based Features}

-In an extreme low resource setting where training examples are insufficient, the model may not be able to learn meaningful sentence representations.
-It is thus advantageous for incorporating auxiliary knowledge to better guide the model training.
-Here, we utilize keywords as auxiliary inputs for \textbf{ProtoInfoMax++} (Figure~\ref{fig:imax-flo+}).
-Each sentence is entitled to maximum 10 keywords.
+In an extremely low resource setting where training data may provide insufficient contexts due to the scarcity of novel sentences, the model may not be able to learn meaningful sentence representations.
+To better guide the learning, we utilize keywords as auxiliary inputs for ProtoInfoMax++ (Figure~\ref{fig:imax-flo+}).

-We employ Tf-Idf feature extractor \cite{sparck1972statistical,salton1988term} to automatically extract keywords from sentences.
-We choose Tf-Idf-based keyword extractor due to its simple assumption on co-occurrence of words within a small group of documents.
-In practice, this keyword extractor can be substituted by more complex automated extraction method.

-Intuitively, sentences drawn from the same domain or intent distribution may share relevant context or keywords.
-Therefore, extracted keywords from a sentence can be viewed as local context representation of the corresponding sentence.
+Intuitively, sentences drawn from the same domain or intent distribution may share relevant context via their keywords.
+Therefore, keywords can be viewed as local context representation of a sentence.
 The more keywords that two sentences share in common, the more similar or related the two sentences are.
-Likewise, keywords that are close together with respect to their angular distance or orientation in embedding space are expected to carry similar semantic meaning.
-Sentences containing those similar subset of keywords is considered to carry similar or related semantics.
+While, from the perspective of word orientation in embedding space, keywords that are close together with respect to their angular distance are expected to carry similar semantic meaning.
+Sentences containing those similar subset of keywords can be considered to carry similar or related semantics.
+This motivates us to incorporate keyword representations into the current prototypical learning problem.